cyschneck/centerline-width/README.md

 Can be fixed by expanding the data until the polygon is large enough to contain at least two different vertex points

 ## Developer Notes: Tech Debt and Bugs
+* clean up README with examples, working functions, and remove unused functions from __init__
 * README overview of all three types of centerlines (voronoi generated, evenly spaced, gaussian smoothed)
 * Combine backend functionality for plotCenterline and plotCenterlineWidth into a shared component
 * Combine backend for riverWidthFromCenterline() and plotCenterline()